16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus/DX11_Shaders_Plus_Documentation.md

     ```
 6. ```bool OnUserUpdate(float fElapsedTime) override
 	{
-	InitializeShadersAndBase(0) //base layer to create at goes here
+	InitializeShadersAndBase(0) //base layer to create at goes here - only 1 system (this particle layer or 3d model render layer for example - this is because it overrides the basic render function)
 	//more code
 	```
 8. MoveParticleLayer(int layerToMoveToMustAlreadyBeCreated) //switch what layer you move the particle system renderer too